adnguyen/adnguyen.github.io/CV/resume_online.md

 2012
 : Graduate Mentor, Ant Camp, University of Vermont

-    Aided in communicating and demonstrating ant collecting to high school students
+    Collected ants and described their natural history with high school students